alexanderovie/datos/docs/classes/AppDataAppleAppSearchesTasksReadyResultInfo.md

 > `optional` **endpoint\_advanced**: `string`

-Defined in: main.ts:217385
+Defined in: main.ts:217915

-URL for collecting the results of the Apple App Searches task
+URL for collecting the results of the Apple app_searches task

 #### Implementation of